Exellanix/KitPvP/README.md

 ## An API!

-KitPvP now has an API built in which can be accessed from other plugins using Spigot's build in service provider!
+KitPvP now has an API built in which can be accessed from other plugins using Spigot's built in service provider!

 Some key components you can access are: